GRAINS-Soybeans reach 1-month high on US weather woes; wheat up, corn mixed

 Meanwhile, U.S. crude oil prices climbed more than 3% after China's central bank lowered a short-term lending rate for the first time in 10 months.
 Soybeans and corn sometimes follow trends in crude oil given their roles as feedstocks for biofuels.
 O/R

-(Additional reporting by Gus Trompiz in Paris and Matthew Chye in Singapore; Editing by Shweta Agarwal and Grant McCool)
+(Additional reporting by Gus Trompiz in Paris and Matthew Chye in Singapore; Editing by Shweta Agarwal, Grant McCool and Lisa Shumaker)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))